-Sesamoiditis, if untreated, can lead to a stress fracture, fracture or even avascular necrosis (“dying”) of the sesamoid bones.
+If poorly managed, Sesamoiditis can lead to a stress fracture, fracture or even avascular necrosis (“dying”) of the sesamoid bones.

 Sesamoiditis is typically caused by acute trauma, repetitive trauma or overloading (excessive pressure), resulting in inflammation of the sesamoid bones and their surrounding tendons.
 Sesamoiditis most commonly affects the medial sesamoid, which is the sesamoid bone close to the inner side of the big toe joint.

 The management for sesamoiditis typically involves taking pressure away from the sesamoid and allowing recovery.
 Sesamoiditis must be managed early to prevent fracture or avascular necrosis from occurring.

 Management options for sesamoiditis in Singapore include: